localstack-samples/samples-chaos-engineering/extension-outages/README.md

 ability to cope with and recover from infrastructure anomalies, which is a crucial aspect of chaos engineering aimed at verifying the reliability of infrastructure as code (IaC) and automated provisioning processes.

+> [!WARNING]
+> Outages Extension is deprecated and no longer supported.
+Please migrate to the Chaos Plugin.

 ## Getting started

 In this example we will be using a popular IaC tool, Terraform, to define our desired infrastructure in a declarative manner.